 In a normal comparator, we need to consider two cases: when the currents in M0 and M3 are different but neither is zero, and when one of the input transistors has a current equal to the sink (IPOL in the following case) and the other current is zero.

-For test this comparator a capacitive load of ~1pF is attached to the output.
+For test the behaviour of this comparator, a capacitive load of ~1pF is attached to the output.
 The bigger the output cap is set, slower the response is going to be.
 To improve the driving capabilities of the comparator, you may only add an incremental chain of buffers at the before the output of the comparator.
 For my case with one small inverter was enough for the performance required.

 - The bias current is set to 80nA.